Audit Committee members

 - Effectiveness of risk management framework.

 IA derives its authority from the Board through the Audit Committee.
 This includes prompt and unrestricted access to all systems, records, property and personnel, the right of attendance at management committees and executive meetings in an observational capacity, and the right to be informed of material decisions and changes.
 All relevant information and data obtained by IA in the course of audit work is treated with confidentiality.
-Additionally, the Chief Internal Auditor has direct and unrestricted access to the Chairman of the Board and the Chairman of the Audit Committee.
+Additionally, the Chief Internal Auditor has direct and unrestricted access to the Chair of the Board and the Chair of the Audit Committee.

 IA is independent of the Society’s operational management and has no direct operational responsibility or authority over the activities it reviews.